10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 period

-i)The estimated fair value of the earn-out payments relates to a specific customer license ending on April 9, 2024, was determined by estimating the payout of the expected future net cash flows associated to the specific customer license during the earn-out period.
-The significant assumptions include the amount and timing of projected future net revenues received by us from the specific customer license, discounted at 22%, the rate that measures the risks inherent in the future cash flows.
+i)The estimated fair value of the earn-out payments relates to a specific customer license and the fair value was determined by estimating the payout of the expected future net cash flows associated to the specific customer license during the earn-out period.
+The significant assumptions inherent in the development of the value include the amount and timing of projected future net revenues received by us from the specific customer license, and the discount rate selected to measure the risks inherent in the future cash flows, which was approximately 22%.

 Marketable Securities